 Pool, Jacuzzi and Whirlpool

-Relax in the pool away from the children and the stresses of everyday life.
-This jacuzzi is found next to the pool, press the button on the wall, climb in, then sit back and relax.
-The Whirlpool can be found adjoining the main pool, simply press the button on the wall to start the bubbles.
+Guests could relax in the pool away from the stresses of everyday life.
+The jacuzzi was found next to the pool – guests could press the button on the wall, climb in, then sit back and relax.
+The Whirlpool could be found adjoining the main pool – guests would simply press the button on the wall to start the bubbles.

 page-7-photography-alton-towers-hotel-spa-17